b08x/flowbots/README.md

 ---

-## What we Promise

-conversational AI serves as the foundational layer, enabling seamless interaction between users and AI agents
+* ConverXational AI serves as the foundational layer, ideally making the experience of working with a computer less like working with a human.
+Heh.
+Heh.
+The "X" is to force your attenuation.

-enabling systems to understand and solve complex problems independently.
+* Enabling systems to understand and solve complex problems independently.
+Although, I'm still not sure who's doing the actually moving of the objects that must be involved...if you're in to that sort of thing.

-like cron, can operate autonomously on a user’s behalf for several days
+* Like cron, can operate autonomously on a user’s behalf for several days

-will not follow predefined rules but will also think critically about how to achieve goals more effectively and efficiently.
+* Like most Athletes, will not follow predefined rules but will also think critically about how to achieve goals more effectively and efficiently.

-“organizations” will function as cohesive units, handling functions and making promises.
+* “organizations” will function as cohesive units, handling functions and making promises.

 [source](https://media.licdn.com/dms/document/media/D4D1FAQFg42jcgHv7JA/feedshare-document-pdf-analyzed/0/1721652524742?e=1723680000&v=beta&t=_GkEmqkCt9Ea8vg928vHQYGWvxtfAO7k7TVAVGWHNu8#page=5.09)

 ----